Apocalypsecoder0/gamed4test/GAME_DESIGN.md

 - **Social**: Friends, clans, factions, auction house

 ## 3. UI/UX

 - Tkinter-based GUI for all major systems
 - Main menu with loading screen, credits, and system access

 ## 4. Update & Patch System

 - Versioning and patch notes
 - Patch log for debugging
 - Update notification in main menu

 ## 5. Debugging & Logging

 - Log file for errors, warnings, and info
 - Patch/update notes appended to log
+- Debug sources: All major systems log errors and important events to `debug.log` for troubleshooting.
+Patch notes and update notifications are also recorded for traceability.

 ## 6. UML

 - See `uml_diagram.png` (to be created)

 ## 7. Notes

 - All content is fan-made and non-commercial.
 - Modular code for easy extension.